flobotde/VSCode-aider-ollama/README.md

 ## Tipps
 ### ignore aider files in your projects
-add the following line to your .gitignore file in the projectyou are working with aider (if you have one, otherwise i woukd suggest to create one, aider will also suggest it to do so on startup ;)
+Add the following line to your .gitignore file in the projectyou are working with aider (if you have one, otherwise i woukd suggest to create one, aider will also suggest it to do so on startup ;)
 #### **`.gitignore`**
 ```console
 .aider*